PolideaInternal/airflow/docs/howto/operator.rst

     :end-before: [END howto_operator_gcp_bigtable_cluster_update]

-BigTableTableCreateOperator
+BigtableTableCreateOperator
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Creates a table in Cloud BigTable instance.
+Creates a table in a Cloud Bigtable instance.

-If table with given ID already exists in instance, operator will compare Column Families.
-In case they are the same operator will succeed, otherwise it will fail with appropriate error message.
+If the table with given ID exists in the Cloud Bigtable instance, the operator compares the Column Families.
+If the Column Families are identical operator succeeds.
+Otherwise, the operator fails with the appropriate error message.

 Using the operator